 Once upon a time, two old farts went on a date night.
 The female old fart was drug around to all the male old fart’s favorite haunts in exchange for one trip to the craft store during date night.
 To make this story go faster, let’s just let the cat out of the bag now – they never made it to the craft store.
 But just because you don’t get to ogle all the pretty craft supplies doesn’t mean that you can’t be creative.
 Somewhere hidden in the depth of the sports store an idea was born – Let it Snow cut out of vinyl and put onto cute camping mugs.

 On the 10,000th trip around the sports store, trying to look like she might care, she found these cute enameled camping mugs.
-The best part is that they were cheap, under $2 each.
-Add less than a dollar worth of vinyl for each cup and you can have an easy and inexpensive gift for teachers, coworkers, or your neighbor (because you might need to apologize for the dog whom thinks his job is to bark at the trees.)
+The great news is that they were cheap, under $2 each.
+Add less than a dollar worth of vinyl for each cup and you can have an easy and inexpensive gift for teachers, coworkers, or your neighbor (because you might need to apologize for the dog who thinks his job is to bark at the trees.)